A man with a beard popping his head out from in front of a computer.

 Establishing a company is the most challenging part, where you’ll encounter various legal intricacies.

-It’s important to state that the whole process is mainly in Thai, so it’s helpful to have a reliable Thai partner or hiring a law firm.
+Good to know: It’s important to state that the whole process is mainly in Thai, so it’s helpful to have a reliable Thai partner or hire a law firm.

 Knowing the Department of Business Development